dhanji/jade/README.md

 This looks for and processes a template named `home.jade` in the `views` sub-directory of the current working directory.

+### Thread-safety

+A `Jade` object is explicitly thread-safe and can be shared among multiple threads with no synchnronization overhead.
+The template cache and filter set are also concurrent and can be updated at any time.

 ### Keep in mind